 The amount of ozone in the atmosphere began to drop sharply in the 1980s.
 This decrease has been linked to synthetic chemicals like chlorofluorocarbons (CFCs) which are used as refrigerants and in fire extinguishers.
-In 1987, the United Nations Environment Programme (UNEP) succeeded in forging an agreement to freeze CFC production at 1986 levels.
-It is now mandatory for all the manufacturing companies to make CFC-free refrigerators throughout the world.
+In 1987, the Unite 1 Nations Environment Programme (UNEP) succeeded in forging an agreement to freeze CFC production at 1986 levels.

-- Find out from the library, internet or newspaper reports, which chemicals are responsible for the depletion of the ozone layer. - Find out if the regulations put in place to control the emission of these chemicals have succeeded in reducing the damage to the ozone layer.
+- Find out from the library internet or newspaper reports, which chemicals are responsible for the depletion of the ozone layer. - Find out if the regulations put in place to control the emission of these chemicals have-succeeded in reducing the damage to the ozone layer.
 Has the size of the hole in the ozone layer changed in recent years?

-15.2.2 Managing the Garbage we Produce
+15.3.2 Managing the Garbage we Produce